KSXGitHub/war3maps/Altered Melee/README.md

 #### Active Ability: Monsoon

 Call down lightning to damage enemy units and buildings in a large area.
-This spell can be cast from anywhere to anywhere in the map.

 #### Active Ability: Cloud